 Prerequisites

 - A account.
 To register, read Registration.
-Once you have signed up, log in to the .
+Once you have signed up, log in to .

-- An account in either Azure or AWS to host the agent.
+- An account in AWS, Azure, or GCP to host the agent.

 - Access to a cloud secrets service, which is a secure storage system for storing authentication and connection secrets.
 These secrets are used by the agent to authenticate itself with the source database and establish a secure connection for capturing the data changes.